alssndro/sandros-sketch-plugins/README.md

 All plugins are developed and tested in Sketch 3, however, the official Sketch Plugin documentation states that [the API is backwards compatible with Sketch 2.](http://bohemiancoding.com/sketch/support/developer/03-reference/00.html)

-## How do I use a plugin as a keyboard shortcut?
+## How do I map a plugin to a keyboard shortcut?

 First install the plugin.
 Then in OS X navigate to Settings > Keyboard > Shortcuts.
 In the left hand menu select "App Shortcuts", select "All Applications" in the right hand menu and click the plus icon.